zsyed44/CollectiCare/README.md

 - **User Authentication**: Secure login for healthcare workers.
 - **Structured Medical Questionnaires**: Standardized forms for patient diagnosis and treatment tracking.
 - **Eye Testing**: Various tools in the application to hold on patient eye tests.
-- **Cross-Platform Support**: Built with Flutter to support both Android and iOS.
+- **Android Support**: Built with Flutter to support Android devices.

 ## **Tech Stack**
 ### **Frontend**